rollbar/docs/api/items_post.md

     // The UUID space is unique to each project, and can be used to look up an occurrence later.
     // It is also used to detect duplicate requests.
 If you send the same UUID in two payloads, the second
     // one will be discarded.
-    // While optional, it is receommended that all clients generate and provide this field "uuid": "d4c7acef55bf4c9ea95e4fe9428a8287",
+    // While optional, it is recommended that all clients generate and provide this field "uuid": "d4c7acef55bf4c9ea95e4fe9428a8287",

     // Optional: notifier